 Currently, we do not view perquisites or other personal benefits as a significant component of our executive compensation program.
-Accordingly, we do not provide significant perquisites or other personal benefits to our executive officers, including our named executive officers, except as generally made available to our employees, or in situations where we believe it is appropriate to assist an individual in the performance of his or her duties, to make our executive officers more efficient and effective, to help ensure the data privacy and cybersecurity of our executive officers and for recruitment and retention purposes.
+Accordingly, we do not provide significant perquisites or other personal benefits to our executive officers, including our named executive officers, except as generally made available to our employees, or in situations where we believe it is appropriate to assist an individual in the performance of his or her duties.
+For each of our named executive officers, we have engaged CyberWa, Inc., a cyber-protective service company, to analyze (on a monthly basis) the IT equipment used by all of our named executive officers to ensure the data privacy and cybersecurity of our named executive officers.
+We believe that, due to the nature of our business, such services are essential to the protection of our data, and have required all named executive officers to remain compliant with cybersecurity protocols.